codesleeps/pixelcraft-bloom/ops/PRODUCTION_READINESS.md

 # Production Readiness Checklist

-This document outlines the remaining tasks required before launching the PixelCraft backend to production.
+This document outlines the remaining tasks required before launching the AgentsFlowAI backend to production.

 ## ✅ Recently Completed